CockroachDB on Kubernetes

 $kubectl delete pod cockroachdb-0

-And observe how the requests handle.
+And watch how the requests get handled.

 Future Work: